-All spraying for adult mosquitoes on more than 3 acres aggregate, whether conducted from the ground or air, will be advertised in the Home News Tribune and the Star Ledger.
+All spraying for adult mosquitoes on a community or area wide basis (more than 3 acres aggregate), whether conducted from the ground or air, will be advertised in the Home News Tribune and the Star Ledger.
 The advertisements will contain information such as intended application dates or range of application dates, location, contact name, and phone number.
-This information is also available by accessing the Commission's web page on the Middlesex County website
+This information is also available by accessing the Commission's web page on the Middlesex County website (http://MiddlesexMosquito.org).

-(https://www.middlesexcountynj.gov/government/departments/department-of-public-safety-and-health/middlesex-county-mosquito-commission/mosquito-spray-notice-and-schedule).
 Individual homeowners can request to be notified prior to an adulticide application near their home.
 Contact the Commission for details on the procedure to request notification.